JacobMonks/Software_Notes/GCP_Notes/Associate_Cloud_Engineer_Dan_Sullivan/Compute_Engine.md

 When running an application that buffers data in memory before writing to disk, it is a good idea to flush the disk before ceating a snapshot.
 Otherwise, data in memory may be lost.

-To work with snapshots, the user must have the Compute Engine Admin role.
+To work with snapshots, the user must have the Compute Storage Admin role.
 When you have the permissions, you can see the Snapshots option in the options on the left-hand panel.
 Here you can create a snapshot by specifying name, description, and labels.

 ### Images
 Images are similar to snapshots, but instead of making data available on disks, they are used to create VMs.
 Snapshots offer incremental backups, while images are a single complete backup that can be created from a disk, a snapshot or another image.